Stroke symptoms: What are the warning signs of stroke?

 An older woman is comforted by a younger woman.

-If you’re concerned that you, or someone else, is having a stroke, call 000 immediately.
-While stroke presents differently from person to person, there are some common indicators represented by the stroke memory-prompt ‘FAST’:
+While stroke presents differently from person to person, there are some common indicators represented by the stroke memory-prompt F.A.S.T.

-While these are the most typical signs and symptoms of stroke, it’s also worth keeping an eye out for other potential indicators, including:
+While the F.A.S.T. stroke assessment represents the most typical signs and symptoms of stroke, it’s also worth keeping an eye out for other potential indicators, including:

 • Loss of consciousness